AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-cart-promotions.md

 For best performance, follow these best practices to configure sales and promotions for items in a shopping cart:

 - **Sales rules (cart price rules)**–Configure no more than 1000 cart price rules for all websites
-    - Manage and remove unused rules
+  - Manage and remove unused rules.
-    - Add strict rule conditions (like attribute or category filter) for the most efficient matching
+  - Add strict rule conditions (like attribute or category filter) for the most efficient matching.
 - **Coupons**—
   - Verify that the total number of coupons in the database is less than 250,000.
-    - Remove unused and expired coupons
+  - Remove unused and expired coupons.
-    - Generate only the number of coupons needed to meet campaign requirements
+  - Generate only the number of coupons needed to meet campaign requirements.

 ## Affected products and versions